OctopusDeploy/blog/blog/2018-08/kubernetes.md

 The `Deployment` section is used to configure the details of the Deployment resource that will be created in Kubernetes.

-I'll use the term "resource" (e.g. Deployment resource or Pod resource) to distinguish between the resources that are created in the Kubernetes cluster (which is to say the resources that you would work with if you used the `kubectl` tool directly) and Octopus concepts or general actions like deploying things.
+I'll use the term "resource" (e.g. Deployment resource or Pod resource) from now on to distinguish between the resources that are created in the Kubernetes cluster (which is to say the resources that you would work with if you used the `kubectl` tool directly) and Octopus concepts or general actions like deploying things.
 This may lead to sentences like "Click the Deploy button to deploy the Deployment resource", but please don't hold that against me.

 The `Deployment name` field defines the name that is assigned to the Deployment resource.
 These names are the unique identifies for Kubernetes resources within a Namespace resource.
 This is significant, because it means that to create a new and distinct resource in Kubernetes, it must have a unique name.
 This will be important when we select a deployment strategy later on, so keep this in the back of your mind.